An array can contain many values under a single name, and you can access the values by referring to an index number.

 To add more values to a PHP array, you can use the array_push() function, which inserts one or more elements to the end of an array.

 The length of the array increases by the number of variables pushed.
 You can add one or multiple elements at a time using the array_push() function.

 The array_push() treats an array as a stack and pushes the passed variables onto an array’s end.

 The syntax for PHP Array Push is the following.

-An array parameter is required in which we will add the value.
+An array parameter is required to which we will add the value.

 The value1 parameter is also required, which is the value we will insert into the specified array.

 The value2, value3, and so on are optional parameters.
-However, we need to pass those parameters if we want to add multiple values.
+However, we must pass those parameters to add multiple values.